Skip to main content

 • CANVAS is an online learning and teaching management system that Universities use that allows professors to post assignments, information, grades, and communicate.

-At BYU-Hawaii students can access CANVAS by:
+At BYU-Hawaii students can access CANVAS the following way:

 • Check out this video which walks you through the steps of how to find out your book list!